ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 1. **Transaction is not triggered** (not found in the logs), or the **value is missing** in the transaction input
-    - make sure the model is registered
+    - Make sure you register the model

 !!! danger "Important"
     Not using a model is considered a programming error

-- [check if the plugin implementing the value is loaded][debug-plugin-lookup]
+- [Check if the plugin implementing the value is loaded][debug-plugin-lookup]
 - [check if the descriptor associated with the value is registered][how-to-descriptors]
 - [check if the key prefix is being watched][how-to-descriptors]
 - for NB KV data store, verify the key used to put the value is correct